 - To avoid uneven paint and overlaps, roll end to end and full height. and don’t leave paint to partially dry.

+This little piece of information can save you a lot of stress.
 First of all, consider that batches of the same color might greatly differ.
 Different brands will offer different shades of the same color.

 When 100% ready, pull it off gently at a 45 degrees angle.